Cube-E/NeoEngine/README.md

 		The implementation should return and object itself.
 	When engine runs with client, in EntryPoint, the extern gets/calls the implemented CreateApplication in client which gets the client object.
 It then runs the app while true.

+Logging
+	Using spdlog.
+	git submodule into the project to not have to maintain the code yourself.
+	Configuation Properties -> C/C++ -> General
+		Add include directory from spdlog into Additional Include Directories.
+	Shared_ptrs help cleanup when you're not using the memory anymore.
+	Can't declare static in header file because of multiple definitions when #include.
+(Is there a way in c++11?) c++17 allows with keyword inline to fix static declaration in header(NEED TO FIND OUT WHY).
+	A non-static member variable or function has to be used in reference to an object.
+Static does not.